 - A. Evidence defined.
 Debaters are responsible for the validity of all evidence they introduce in the debate.
 Evidence includes, but is not limited to: facts, statistics, or examples attributable to a specific, identifiable, authoritative source used to support a claim.
-Unattributed ideas are the opinion of the student competitor and are not evidence. - B. Oral source citation.
+Unattributed ideas are the opinion of the student competitor and are not evidence.

+- B. Oral source citation.
 In all debate events, contestants are expected to, at a minimum, orally deliver the following when introducing evidence in a debate round: primary author(s)'name (last) and year of publication.
 Any other information such as source, author's qualifications, etc., may be given, but is not required.
 Should two or more quotations be used from the same source, the author and year must be given orally only for the first piece of evidence from that source.
 Subsequently, only the author's name is required.
 Oral citations do not substitute for the written source citation.
-The full written citation must be provided if requested by an opponent or judge. - C. Written source citation.
-To the extent provided by the original source, a written source citation must include: - 1.
-Full name of primary author and/or editor - 2.
-Publication date - 3.
-Source - 4.
-Title of article - 5.
-Date accessed for digital evidence - 6.
-Full URL, if applicable - 7.
-Author qualifications - 8.
-Page number(s) - D. Paraphrasing, authoritative source versus general understanding.
+The full written citation must be provided if requested by an opponent or judge.

+- C. Written source citation.
+To the extent provided by the original source, a written source citation must include:

+- 1. Full name of primary author and/or editor

+- 2. Publication date

+- 3. Source

+- 4. Title of article

+- 5. Date accessed for digital evidence

+- 6. Full URL, if applicable

+- 7. Author qualifications

+- 8. Page number(s)

+- D. Paraphrasing, authoritative source versus general understanding.
 If paraphrasing is used in a debate, the debater will be held to the same standard of citation and accuracy as if the entire text of the evidence were read.

-For example, if a debater references a specific theory by a specific author, the debater must also be able to provide an original source.
+Paraphrasing may be used to shorten or clarify one specific portion of an original source.
+It should not be confused with general summary of an entire book, chapter, study, etc., which may only be used for information that is widely considered to be common knowledge.
+Paraphrasing focuses on a single idea, while summary focuses on a general concept.
+For example, if a debater references a specific theory by a specific author, the debater must also be able to provide an original source as well as the specific text from the original source which is being paraphrased.
 If a debater were to reference social contract theory in general, that would not be an authoritative source that would require citation.
 However, if the debater references "John Locke's Social Contract," evidence would need to be available. - E. Ellipses prohibited.
 In all debate events, the use of internal ellipsis (...) is prohibited unless it is a replication of the original document.
 Debaters may omit the reading of certain words; however, the text that is verbally omitted must be present in the text of what was read for opposing debaters and/or judges to examine.
-The portions of the evidence read including where the debater begins and ends must be clearly marked (as outlined in 7.1.G.2.). - F. Availability of evidence. - In all debate events, for reference, any material (evidence, cases, written citations, etc.) that is presented during the round must be made available to the opponent and/or judge during the round if requested.
+The portions of the evidence read including where the debater begins and ends must be clearly marked (as outlined in 7.1.G.2.).

+F. Availability of evidence.

+- 1. In all debate events, for reference, any material (evidence, cases, written citations, etc.) that is presented during the round must be made available to the opponent and/or judge during the round if requested.
 When requested, the original source or copy of the relevant (as outlined in 7.1.F.2.) pages of evidence read in the round must be available to the opponent in a timely fashion during the round and/or judge at the conclusion of the round. - 2.
 Original source(s) defined.
 Understanding that teams/individuals obtain their evidence in multiple ways, the original source for evidence may include, but is not limited solely to, one of the following: